How might we create a simple, safe entry point for newcomers to join local sports groups, so they feel comfortable participating without connections?

-TeamReach is a mobile app that helps recreational sports groups coordinate events, share updates, and communicate in one place.
+TeamReach helps recreational sports groups coordinate events, communicate, and share updates in one place.

 It's originally designed as a private sports group coordination tool, but what if it was open to new individuals looking for a group to join?
-I wanted to create a case study on this possibility.
+I was tasked to create a case study on this possibility.

 Research Objective